mayurbhambhani/book-notes/Nudge.md

 #### Defaults
 - For multiple reasons which need nudges default help a lot.
 - It is also important to note that all defaults are not selected to make the chooser's life easier/better.
 Ex.
 CCPA, magazine subscriptions
-- We can skip the default and make the choice required or mandatory but in that case their are two problems.
+- We can skip the default and make the choice required or mandatory but in that case, there are two problems.
   - Required choosing is only good for simple yes or no choices
   - The illusion of choice is another burden the brain must bear.

 #### Expect Error
-- The design should account for human error and shoud be forgiving.
+- The design should account for human error and should be forgiving.
-- The atm machines design should be such that users cant forget their cards.
+- The ATM design should be such that users cant forget their cards.
 - The petrol/diesel cap should be attached to the car.
-- The above mentioned errors are called postcompletion errors.
+- The above-mentioned errors are called post-completion errors.
-- Gmail reminds us that we mentioned an attachment but did not actually attach it.
+- Gmail reminds us that we mentioned an attachment but did not attach it.

 #### Give Feedback
 - Digital cameras provide a fake shutter click sound.
 - Warning systems.
 Like laptops give low battery warnings.
-But the number of warnings should not be too high or user will start ignoring the warnings.
+But the number of warnings should not be too high or the user will start ignoring the warnings.

 #### Understand Mappings
-- When people dont know what choice will translate to what mapping, people need a nudge.
+- When people don't know what choice will translate to what mapping, people need a nudge.
-- Good choice architecture in such cases improves the ability of the chooser to map between choices and outcomes and hence helpd them make a better choice.
+- Good choice architecture in such cases improves the ability of the chooser to map between choices and outcomes and hence helped them make a better choice.
 - If I am buying apple cider it helps to know that three apples will translate to one glass.
-- Patients should get similar mappings which choosing for treatment options for cancer.
-Surgery vs radio therapy mappings.
+- Patients should get similar mappings which choosing treatment options for cancer.
+Surgery vs radiotherapy mappings.
-- Instead of megapixels, cameras should tell you what is ths maximum size of a photo you can produce.
+- Instead of megapixels, cameras should tell you what is the maximum size of a photo you can produce.
 - One technique to help people make better choices in case of mortgages, auto insurance plans, cell phones plans, and other similar problems is called RECAP
 - **RECAP**: Record, Evaluate and Compare Alternative Prices.
 - For cell phone markets, RECAP will work by making it mandatory for providers to send a detailed yearly report on the breakup of every penny charged.
-Automated tools then can help consumers on how other providers would have charged for the same usage.
-Users can than decide to switch if possible.
+Automated tools then, can help consumers on how other providers would have charged for the same usage.
+Users can then decide to switch if possible.

 #### Structure Complex Choices
-- When there are very less number of choices, brute forcr works for evaluation.
-For example selecting out of three work locations the employers is providing.
-Just go at all the three places and evaluate.
+- When there are fewer choices, brute force works for evaluation.
+For example, selecting out of three work locations an employer is providing.
+Just go to all three places and evaluate.
-- But if there are a lot of choices then you try to reduce them by filtering on the basis of criteria and then only evaluating the final one.
+- But if there are a lot of choices then you try to reduce them by filtering based on criteria and then only evaluating the final one.
 - In such cases, awesome alternatives run a risk of filtering out.
 - People need help in such cases.
-Which can be done by structuring the choices which make user decisions easier.
+This can be done by structuring the choices which make user decisions easier.
 - Ex.
 Netflix recommendation systems.
-- The color choosing pallette in the drawing softwares.
+- The color choosing palette in the drawing software.
 Instead of remembering the codes and trying them one by one user will be able to select easily.

 #### Incentives
-- The relation between the choice and incentive should be made salient(more noticable).
+- The relation between the choice and incentive should be made salient(more noticeable).
-- Phone displaying cost of trunk calls as we are talking
+- Phone displaying the cost of trunk calls as we are talking
 - Calorie burning display while running.
 - Apps that can predict and remind how your face will look like after 5 years of smoking.